Hawaii Solar Thermal

 There are many exemptions to this law, which critics are disapproving of.
 Some of these exemptions come into play where solar access is limited, or where payback from the efforts would take 15 years or more.
 Additional exemptions come in to play in situations where other renewable sources are already being used for water heating, or where tankless gas-fired heaters coupled with another gas-fueled appliance are being used.
 The latter exemption will be monitored thoroughly by advocacy groups from both environmental and solar thermal factions, based on the assumption that it could lead to a increase in gas-fueled tankless water heating.

-Short URL: http://growthbusinessnews.com/?p=180
+Short URL: https://growthbusinessnews.com/?p=180